| Metric | This Period | Prior Year Same Period | YoY |

 | ROE | 15.2% | 5.0% | - |

-This report is an AI-generated earnings analysis document produced from XBRL earnings release data.
+This report is an earnings analysis document automatically generated by AI analyzing XBRL financial summary data.
 It does not constitute a recommendation to invest in any specific security.
 Industry benchmarks are reference information compiled by the company from public financial statements.
-Investment decisions are your responsibility; consult a professional advisor as needed.
+Investment decisions should be made at your own responsibility and, as necessary, after consulting a professional advisor.